Annual Drinking Water Quality Report

 2020 Full Report (PDF)

-We are pleased to present the 2018 Annual Drinking Water Quality Report.
-This report is a snapshot of water quality during 2018.
-Included are details about from where your water comes, what it contains, and how it compares to standards set by regulatory agencies.
-Our constant goal is to provide you with a safe and dependable supply of drinking water.
+We are pleased to present the Annual Drinking Water Quality Report.
+This report is a snapshot of your water quality in 2019.
+It includes details about from where your water comes, what it contains, and how it compares to standards set by regulatory agencies.
+Our goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-We are committed to ensuring the quality of your water and to providing you with this information, because informed customers are our best allies.
-If you have any questions about this report or concerning your water, please contact the Public Services Department at 910-938-5233.
+We are committed to ensuring the quality of your water and to providing you with this information.
+If you have any questions about the report or concerning your water, please contact Jacksonville Public Services at 910 938-5233.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any regularly scheduled meeting of the Water and Sewer Advisory Board which meets regularly.
+If you want to learn more, please attend any regularly scheduled meeting of the Water and Sewer Advisory Committee held monthly at City Hall.

 What The EPA Wants You To Know